microsoft/vscode-mssql/README.md

 * Improved support for SQL Server 2017 syntax by refreshing IntelliSense and SMO dependencies.
 * Fixed all code snippets so that tab ordering is improved and snippets no longer have syntax errors
 * Fixed issue where snippets were not shown when `mssql.intelliSense.enableIntelliSense` was set to `false`.
-* Fixed issue #911 where tools service crashed when Perforce source code provider is enabled in the workspace.
+* Fixed issue [#911](https://github.com/Microsoft/vscode-mssql/issues/911) where tools service crashed when Perforce source code provider is enabled in the workspace.
 * Stability fixes to reduce the likelihood of SqlToolsService crashes.
+* Fixed issue [#870](https://github.com/Microsoft/vscode-mssql/issues/870).
+Added an "Execute Current Statement" command that executes only the SQL statement where the cursor is currently located.
+* Fix issue [#939](https://github.com/Microsoft/vscode-mssql/issues/939) "Show execution time for individual batches".
+To enable open your settings and set `mssql.showBatchTime` to `true`.
+* Fix issue [#904](https://github.com/Microsoft/vscode-mssql/issues/904).
+Added a "Disconnect" option to the status bar server connection shortcut.
+Clicking on this now lists databases on the current server and a "Disconnect" option.
+* Fix issue [#913](https://github.com/Microsoft/vscode-mssql/issues/913).
+OpenSuse Linux distributions are now supported.

 ### Contributions and "thank you"
 We would like to thank all our users who raised issues, and in particular the following users who helped contribute features or localization of the tool: